syncfusion-content/flutter-docs/Flutter/datagrid/editing.md

 * `Column`: Gets the Grid Column of the SfDataGrid.
 * `CellSubmit`: Programmatically call to end editing.

->N In Mobile platforms must to call the `CellSubmit` inside the respective callback of editable widget, i.e `TextField.onSubmitted` and `DropDownWidget.onChanged`.
+>N In Mobile platforms must to call the `CellSubmit` inside the respective callback of editable widget, i.e `TextField.onSubmitted` and `DropDownButton.onChanged`.
 After calling the `CellSubmit`, from it `canSubmitCell` and `onCellSubmit` will call.

 >N In desktop platform, we will call the `canSubmitCell` and `onCellSubmit` on key navigation itself and no need to call the  `CellSubmit` callback inside editable widget.